rphuang/ExifPhotosCSharp/README.md

 # Issues & Future Development
 * Swipe (left right) gesture is only available on the grid.
 Not sure why it doesn't work on Image but work on the grid's stack.
-* Develop UWP version with special file access code
+* ~~Develop UWP version with special file access code~~ It makes no sense to support UWP since the System.IO cannot be used in UWP.
 * Leverage ExifTool (at least on Windows version)
 * Open page (PickFolderPage) needs a re-write